junpeng2023/3D-dataset-probe/README.md

 ## Description
-This Dataset is a collection of 120 RGB-D videos, The 120 videos consist of 10 different scenarios, namely ”working”, ”flower”, ”coffee” and so on. all of which are designed to simulate the elderly's daily life under laboratory condition.
+This Dataset is a collection of 120 RGB-D videos, the 120 videos consist of 10 different scenarios, namely ”working”, ”flower”, ”coffee” and so on.
+All of which are designed to simulate the elderly's daily life under laboratory condition.
 Each scene has three modes:
 ”single person”, ”multi person” and ”cooperation”.
 There are five completely random action sequence videos in each mode.
 Compare to other existing state-of-the-art datasets, for the same scenario, we recorded not only the actions of a single person, but also recorded the collaboration between the two people, in order to improve the performance of humanoid robots.